robertsoli/HR_Analysis/notebook/HR_Analysis.md

 For the purpose of viewing these data, a visualization is the simplest way to look for any trends, so a Bar Chart gave the best visual cues:

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/12f0b5d4-02e7-4b62-bc52-a8295c46fe8a)

+#### Observations:

+If a low salary was correlated to a low evaluation score, we would expect to see a higher percentage of employees who received a low salary to fall into the lower evaluation brackets.

+The data here does not support this, as the distribution is similar across all salary brackets and evaluation bins.
+There is a slightly higher percentage of employees who score between 0.6 and 0.8 on their evaluation scores, who are being paid a high salary, but not so much that it could drive decision making differently.

 ---